GitLab Merge Blocked: Source Branch Behind Target

 Why GitLab Blocks the Merge

-GitLab has a setting called “Pipelines must succeed” and merge checks that prevent merging when the source is behind the target.
-This is actually a safety feature:
+GitLab’s merge checks prevent merging when the source is behind the target.
+This is a safety feature:

 • Prevents overwriting commits on main